Language Access Toolkit - Entrance & Security

 Court Closure Signs

-This file contains multilingual signs for all court holidays during the current calendar year that can be printed and displayed in your court.
+This file contains multilingual signs for Courthouse closure signs for this year’s Christmas Day holiday and all court holidays through the 2024 calendar year which can be printed and displayed in your court.
 The languages of the signs are: English, Spanish, Vietnamese, Chinese and Korean.

 Notice of Language Access Services